Sample Files

 Step 5 — Annotate key devices

 Click IP badges in the drift panels to open the Entity Detail modal.
-Assign role labels to the named devices:
+There are two distinct fields — keep them separate:

 IP